augustinharter/augustinharter.github.io/index.md

 ## Unsupervised Segmentation of Reward Related Objects
 ![segmentation gif](https://raw.githubusercontent.com/ndrwmlnk/critic-guided-segmentation-of-rewarding-objects-in-first-person-views/main/imgs/results.gif)

 Learning segmentation masks for reward related objects to enrich the observations fed to a RL policy.
-This work helped to achieve the 1st place in the 2020 MineRL competition https://www.aicrowd.com/challenges/neurips-2020-minerl-competition.
+This work helped to achieve the 1st place in the [2020 MineRL competition](https://www.aicrowd.com/challenges/neurips-2020-minerl-competition).
 [Link to repository](https://github.com/ndrwmlnk/critic-guided-segmentation-of-rewarding-objects-in-first-person-views)

 ## A deep learning architecture for solving physics mirroring an intuitive reasoning process